 Part 2: How to Remove FRP with PassFab Android Unlocker

 Google FRP lock is a new advanced security feature comes pre-installed over every Android device running on Android OS 5.1 or above.
 This is to prevent the thieves and criminals from accessing your device even after they factory reset it.
 At times, this security feature can lock you out of your device if you don't remember the Google account credentials that was configured with that particular device.
-For this purpose, we would like to introduce a powerful tool PassFab Android Unlocker that not only can help you bypass the Google FRP lock in just a matter of few clicks.
-But also can help you bypass almost any Android lock screen password/pattern/PIN.
+For this purpose, we would like to introduce a powerful tool PassFab Android Unlocker that can help you bypass the Google FRP lock in just a matter of few clicks.
 Let's explore how to bypass Google FRP lock with this mighty tool.

 Step 1: Begin with connecting your Android device to the PC using the original USB cable.
 From the main screen, you got to select "Remove Google Lock (FRP)".

-Step 2: When you are directed to the next screen, simply hit on the "Start" button to move ahead.
+Step 2: When you are directed to the next screen, simply hit on the "Start Remove" button to move ahead.
+And make sure your Android device is connected to WI-Fi.

-Step 4: From the instructions that are displaying on the screen, you need to follow them in order to take your device into recovery mode.
-Simply go for the one that suits your device.
+Step 5: From the instructions that are displaying on the screen, you need to follow them in order to set up an unlock pattern.

 Moving towards the end of the article, we now firmly believe that you will now be able to gain access to your device by bypassing the forgotten private mode password and the Google FRP lock as well with the help of aforementioned solutions.